A trip to Israel is hardly enough.

-I suppose I am just in love with the country.
-I feel incredibly comfortable in Israel – starting with the fact that I can easily pass for a local.
-I like its food, its people, the overall vibe and way of life, which is so similar to the one I am used to.
-Besides, there’s so many things to do in Israel, so many places to visit in Israel, that I am never quite done exploring.
+Israel will make you feel incredibly comfortable – anybody can pass for a local.
+The food, its people, the overall vibe and way of life, which is so similar to the one we are used to in western countries, make it really easy.
+Besides, there are so many things to do in Israel, so many places to visit in Israel, that you will take weeks to explore it properly.

 Most people who travel to Israel limit themselves to the main cities.
 They go to Jerusalem, Tel Aviv and little else.
-I love both cities; but there there are so many more interesting things to see in Israel, that it would be a real pity not to enjoy them.
+Let me tell you though: there are many more interesting things to see in Israel, that it would be a real pity not to enjoy them.

-Whenever I travel to Israel, I am amazed by how a small country has such an incredible variety of landscapes and sights.
+This is a small country that has such an incredible variety of landscapes and sights.
 Just think about it: Israel is right on the Mediterranean; but it also has a window on the Red Sea.
 The North is all hills and forests; while most of the South is desert.
 Some cities are incredibly modern; others are a walk through history.
-This is a country of contrasts, and I love them all.
+This is a country of contrasts.

 Safety in Israel

-Every time I travel to Israel, someone has to say it.
+I am sure you will be told whenever you mention that you are planning a trip to Israel – it happens to all of us.
 “Watch out for the bombs.”
 This joke is so old that I can’t possibly hear it one more time, especially in a time where terrorist attacks can really – and sadly – strike anywhere and the whole world is a target.

 What about the presence of soldiers everywhere, then?
 Well, first of all, soldiers aren’t everywhere in the country.
 They are typically monitoring the most famous places to visit in Israel.
 And they are there to keep everyone safe.
 Their presence is hardly obtrusive, and more often than not they are up for a friendly chat.

-Finally, those who are thinking to visit Israel should keep in mind that there is a real difference between the life of the average Israeli and Palestinian, and the decisions taken by political authorities.
-Media reports typically stress incidents that occur in the West Bank or Gaza, while life in Jerusalem, Tel Aviv, and all the other places to visit in Israel carries on as normal.
+Finally, if you are thinking to visit Israel you should keep in mind that there is a real difference between the life of the average Israeli and Palestinian, and the decisions taken by political authorities.
+Media reports typically stress incidents that occur in the West Bank (very few, actually) or Gaza, while life in Jerusalem, Tel Aviv, and all the other places to visit in Israel carries on as normal.

 My two cents?
-Those who are considering a trip to Israel should absolutely go ahead, and discover this enigmatic, beautiful country – and hopefully grasp a bit more of its difficult history and current situation.
-I am convinced they will fall in love with it.
+If you are considering a trip to Israel you should absolutely go ahead, and discover this enigmatic, beautiful country – and hopefully grasp a bit more of its difficult history and current situation.
+I promise you will fall in love with it.

 When to visit Israel

 While it regularly snows in the winter in Jerusalem, the country never gets unbearably cold.
-On the coldest day of January, Jerusalem temperatures were around 9 degrees during the day, while Tel Aviv averaged a pleasant 16.
-On the other hand, the country apparently does get terribly hot in the peak summer months (July and August), so I’d advise against a trip to Israel during those months.
+On the coldest day of January, Jerusalem temperatures are around 9 degrees during the day, while Tel Aviv averages a pleasant 16.

 Traveling to and from Israel

-One thing that those planning a trip to Israel should consider is that security for flights to and from Israel tends to be stricter than average, especially on El Al (Israel’s national airline) flights.
+If you are planning a trip to Israel keep in mind that security for flights to and from Israel tends to be stricter than average, especially on El Al (Israel’s national airline) flights.
 Whether flying to or from Israel, plan to be at the airport well in advance.